Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 23 November 2025 16.26.28 UTC
+- WIB: Minggu, 23 November 2025 17.28.48 UTC
-- WITA: Minggu, 23 November 2025 17.26.28 UTC
+- WITA: Minggu, 23 November 2025 18.28.48 UTC
-- WIT: Minggu, 23 November 2025 18.26.28 UTC
+- WIT: Minggu, 23 November 2025 19.28.48 UTC

 Kutipan Inspiratif:
-"I am not bound to win, but i am bound to be true.
-I am not bound to succeed, but i am bound to live up to what light i have."
+"Everybody is a genius.
+But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."

-Kategori: success
+Kategori: inspirational